+Meeting one

+Date: Time:

-Meeting one Actions/Comments: Date: Time: Objectives of this meeting: Getting to know each other, building trust an agreeing on objectives. d 1.
-Get to know each other - share your CVs and ta through some of the significant events in your caree Talk about your personal situation and how it impac on your attitude to your work and career. r.
-2. Talk about mentoring -what motivated you t participate in the programme and what do you hop to gain from it?
-3. Discuss the practical issues - how you will set up an arrange meetings, frequency of meetings (e.g. every weeks/2months) 4.
-Discuss your assumptions and limitations - what mo be shaping your expectations or participation in the relationship?
-5. Discuss your personal styles - if you have complete a behaviour or personality tool, discuss the results an what it means for how you prefer to interact.
-6. Record this in the sample mentoring agreement.
+Objectives of this meeting:

+Getting to know each other, building trust and agreeing on objectives.

+- 1. Get to know each other share your CVs and talk through some of the significant events in your career.
+Talk about your personal situation and how it impacts on your attitude to your work and career. - 2.
+Talk about mentoring -what motivated you to participate in the programme and what do you hope to gain from it? - 3.
+Discuss the practical issues how you will set up and arrange meetings, frequency of meetings (e.g. every 6 weeks/2months) - 4.
+Discuss your assumptions and limitations what may be shaping your expectations or participation in this relationship? - 5.
+Discuss your personal styles if you have completed a behaviour or personality tool, discuss the results and what it means for how you prefer to interact. - 6.
+Record this in the sample mentoring agreement.